On This Page

 Developing a Business Plan for the Start-up Law Firm ($50.00) – 1.5 General CLER credits, course number 1535R – Learn how to develop a business plan, including key definitions and terms.
 The seminar leaders discuss the importance of having a start-up business plan.
 They review development of pro forma financial statements, including an in-depth discussion of cash requirements, budgeting and revenue projections.
 Additionally, they share with you the three crucial marketing and planning skills lawyers need when contemplating starting their own law practice.
 This seminar also addresses the pros and cons of the virtual law office and offers additional resources for the start-up law firm.

-Electronic Discovery in Florida State Court: Navigating New Rules for New Issues ($50.00) – 3.0 General CLER credits including 1.0 Ethics, course number 1540R – This course covers the electronic discovery rules that were adopted by the Florida Supreme Court on July 7, 2012, and provides guidance on how to utilize the rules to meet your professional obligations and to diligently advocate for your clients regardless of your practice area.
+Electronic Discovery in Florida State Court: Navigating New Rules for New Issues ($50.00) – 3.0 General CLER credits including 1.0 Ethics; .5 Certification credits in Criminal Trial Law and 3.0 Certification credits in State & Federal Government & Administrative Practice, course number 1540R – This course covers the electronic discovery rules that were adopted by the Florida Supreme Court on July 7, 2012, and provides guidance on how to utilize the rules to meet your professional obligations and to diligently advocate for your clients regardless of your practice area.
 It explains and provides examples of the application of these new rules and the new terms and language of electronic discovery, including such principal concepts as proportionality, accessibility, cooperation, cost-shifting, staging, tiering, production format, active data, undue burden, meet and confer, and search and review.
 It also covers the Rules of Professional Conduct that require lawyers to effectively protect the client’s confidential, privileged, and trade secret information.

 Law Firm Financial Management for the Non-Financial Professional ($50.00) – 2.0 General CLER credits, course number 1266R – This 2 hour introductory-level program helps lawyers, law firm support staff, and non-financial law firm managers raise their awareness of law firm economics and financial management.
 Law schools and paralegal schools do not teach financial management skills.
 Consequently, many lawyers and paralegals lack the financial management skills to prepare and manage case budgets, and to understand and analyze clients’ financial information.
 Lawyers establishing a new law practice need to understand financial reports to manage firm finances and daily operations.
 As lawyers strive to balance firm management with active caseloads, there is a greater need to understand financial information, particularly the balance sheet, profit and loss statement, owner’s equity statement, and cash flow statement.
 Decisions made without properly understanding the underlying financial implications may lead to reduced earnings (or even losses), layoffs, dissolutions, and improper client intake procedures.